 - Play to Unlock: by completing the portion of your class story on your first planet, you can earn 20 Cartel Coins.
 Doing this for 4 different classes (once per server) will earn you 80 Cartel Coins.
 Then you can purchase the unlock from the Cartel Market.

-As per my post on making outfits in SWTOR, there are two appearance options locked to Free-to-Play accounts:
+making outfits in SWTOR, there are two appearance options locked to Free-to-Play accounts:

 - Hide Head Slot: if your helmet or hood is ugly and makes you look unfashionable, you cannot hide it!